kbelgadi/katacoda-scenarios/hello-world/step2.md

 Let's create a namespace first.

-This should let us organize our deployments over the cluster.
+This will allow us to organize our deployments on the cluster.

 ## Task